CameronFoxly/flappy-mona-react/README.md

 1. Clone the repo.

-2. In the project directory, run:
+2. In the project directory, install dependencies by running:

 `npm install`

-3. To install the dependencies
+ 3. Set up your develepment server by running:

 `npm start`

-To set up your develpment server

-The page will reload when you make changes.\
-You may also see any lint errors in the console.